 How well do you perform when the pressure is high?
+How well do you manage stress?
 This is one of my favorite emergency medicine topics.
 Emergency personnel pride themselves on thriving under pressure.
 Doctors like to think of themselves as perfect, maybe even god-like.
 Combine the two, and you can imagine the ego of the average emergency physician.
 But underneath all that bravado, we are all human.
 We all experience stress, and we all respond to stress in distinctly human ways.

 I like talking about performance under pressure precisely because we don’t talk about it.
 Because if stress is mentioned in an emergency medicine context, it is to say that we should “just handle it and get on with our jobs”.
 Because we all experience stress – pretty extreme stress – and yet it wasn’t mentioned once in my medical school or residency training.